coraallensavietta/GitHubPrez/README.md

-# GitHubPrez

-This folder holds a short presentation on collaborating on GitHub for the consulting team at Berry Consultants.
+#  Presentation on Git and GitHub

+A presentation for Berry Consultants on May 28th about Git and GitHub for version control, collaboration, conflict resolution, and code review.

+Presentation hosted as a public website here: https://coraallensavietta.github.io/GitHubPrez/